Retirement Accounts Guide: The Best Tools to Save

 There are retirement plans designed for all types of people, from employees of big companies to the self-employed; nonworking spouses to nonprofit workers.
 There are retirement accounts for people who want an immediate tax break and other types for those seeking tax relief down the road.

 What all retirement accounts have in common is that they provide a hard candy shell that protects your savings from being eaten by taxes.
-As we pointed out earlier, you pay no taxes on investment growth while your money is in the account.
-(This is the IRS tax dodge we referenced above.)
+You pay no taxes on investment growth while your money is in the account.
 And, depending on which type of retirement account you choose, you may not owe any taxes on withdrawals.

 There are three main types of tax-advantaged retirement savings accounts: